 YOUNG, Thomas (c.
 1805-1860) was among the first professionally trained architects to practise in Upper Canada in the early nineteenth century.
 Born in England, he served an apprenticeship with the London architect Charles H. Tatham (1772-1842) whose severe neo-classical taste appears to have had a direct influence on the style and form of many of Young's later designs.
 He also worked for Joseph Bramah & Sons, a firm of civil engineers and iron founders in London.
 Young emigrated to Canada in 1832 and settled at Toronto where he worked as an architect, artist and art teacher.
 He was recorded as operating "Mr. Young's drawing school" in an advertisement published in 1832 (Upper Canada Courier [York], 20 June 1832, 2, advert.).
 That same year, he was elected as an Honorary Member of the Toronto Mechanics' Institute (Metro Toronto Reference Library, Baldwin Room, Toronto Mechanics Institute Papers, L1, E 1, Members 1832 - 1848).
 From 1834 until 1839 he served as ornamental drawing master at Upper Canada College.
 While few records of his architectural practise survive, compared to the many drawings, surveys and journals left by John G. Howard, his arch rival, Young was, for a time, as active and as successful in soliciting work as Howard was.
-In 1835, to attract attention to his talent, he prepared four skillfully drawn and refined views of Toronto that were published as lithographs by Nathaniel Currier of New York City.
+In 1835, to attract attention to his talent, he prepared four refined and skillfully drawn panoramic views of Toronto that were published as lithographs by Nathaniel Currier of New York City.